GavrilenkoA/ML_mutational_learning/README.md

 Machine learning models may be used for predictive profiling on current and prospective variants RBD guide the development of therapeutic antibody treatments and vaccines for COVID-19.

-Detailed molecular analysis has revealed that many neutralizing antibodies to SARS-CoV-2 share sequence and structural features.
-[Joseph M. Taft](https://www.sciencedirect.com/science/article/pii/S0092867422011199?via%3Dihub) It can be used as a additional data source for pretraining machine learning models for prediction binding RBD with limited labeled data of the antibody of interest.
+Detailed molecular analysis has revealed that many neutralizing antibodies to SARS-CoV-2 share sequence and structural features [Joseph M. Taft](https://www.sciencedirect.com/science/article/pii/S0092867422011199?via%3Dihub).
+It can be used as a additional data source for pretraining machine learning models for prediction binding RBD with limited labeled data of the antibody of interest.

 In this part of project I implemented fine-tuning approach adding a feature to the RBD sequence with which antibody it interacts.
 Fine-tuning model used for prediction of binding by therapeutic antibody REGN33.